California: A Global Climate Leader

 While the broad outlines of California’s climate strategy are set, important design and implementation challenges remain, and the state needs to ramp up its rate of emissions reductions.
 Energy Innovation’s efforts to help the state successfully achieve its aggressive 2030 target includes original analysis, regulatory engagement, and communications outreach.

 Energy Innovation’s original analysis quantifies the impacts of different policy options to help optimize policy design.
 We are developing a California version of our Energy Policy Simulator to inform this policy mix.
 Our Moving California Forward study illustrates a technologically feasible path to meeting the 2030 target, and sheds new light on the co-benefits of climate action by quantifying improved air quality and quality-of-life from smarter urban development.
 Our report Recalibrating Cap-and-Trade Program to Account for Oversupply broke new ground in empirical understanding of program performance.
 We continue to track the carbon market, analyze the system’s quarterly allowance auctions, and engage in cap-and-trade design.
+Our report Accelerating Carbon Reductions From California’s Electricity Sector outlines policy initiatives the state can take to meet its 2030 renewable electricity goals.

 Energy Innovation engages in regulatory proceedings at the California Air Resources Board (CARB) and other state energy agencies through public comment letters and oral testimony.
 In addition to drawing on insights from our own analysis, we track the technical literature to extract answers to the thorny questions facing policymakers.
 The 2030 Scoping Plan process at CARB – which develops the state’s overall climate policy blueprint – is an important target for our engagement.